gguillotte/mdsrd5/README.md

 #### Fixes

 -   Added missing links and italics to spells on monsters and creatures, and linked previously italicized spells.
+-   Replaced more references to protected plane names from spell descriptions.
+-   Replaced a protected demon name in the *maze* spell description.

 ### 0.4 (2016-01-25)